mattst/SublimeMissingFindPanelKeys/README.md

 - Wait for the package list to be updated and then select: `Missing Find Panel Keys`
 - Note: Package submitted, awaiting addition

-Of course users can, if they prefer, [download](https://github.com) the zip file and [install it manually](http://docs.sublimetext.info/en/latest/extensibility/packages.html).
-There are no package file naming restrictions beyond the usual `.sublime-package` file extension but `MissingFindPanelKeys.sublime-package` would be a sensible choice.
+Users can, if they prefer, download the [zip file](https://github.com/mattst/SublimeMissingFindPanelKeys/archive/master.zip) and then [install it manually](http://docs.sublimetext.info/en/latest/extensibility/packages.html).
 Clearly manual installation will prevent Package Control from automatically updating the package.

 ### Key Bindings

 The key bindings are only active when one of the find panels is focused.

-Where the first letter of the button's action is already used by another toggle command, the action's last letter is used instead, because that's easy to remember.
-So `P` is used to toggle `Wrap` since `W` is already used to toggle `Whole Word`, likewise `T` is used to toggle `Show Context` because `C` is already used to toggle `Case Sensitive`.
+If the first letter of the button's action is already used by another button's command then the action's last letter is used instead because that is easy to remember. i.e.

+- `P` is used to toggle `Wrap` since `W` is already used to toggle `Whole Word`
+- `T` is used to toggle `Show Context` since `C` is already used to toggle `Case Sensitive`

 #### Linux and Windows